irmen/prog8/docs/source/syntaxreference.rst

     See :ref:`range-expression` for details.

 containment check:  ``in``
-    Tests if a value is present in a list of values, which can be a string or an array.
+    Tests if a value is present in a list of values, which can be a string, or an array, or a range expression.
     The result is a simple boolean ``true`` or ``false``.
     Consider using this instead of chaining multiple value tests with ``or``, because the containment check is more efficient.
+    Checking N in a range from x to y, is identical to x<=N and N<=y; the actual range of values is never created.
     Examples::

         ubyte cc